openedx/edx-documentation/en_us/install_operations/source/configuration/enable_prerequisites.rst

 Enabling Course Prerequisites
 #############################

-This section describes how to enable course prerequisites in your instance of Open edX.
+This topic describes how to enable course prerequisites in your instance of Open edX.

 .. contents::